 Has the Covid-19 Pandemic Increased the Risk of Illness Anxiety Disorder?

 The times of uncertainty make people more anxious.
-Consult with a mental health professional if anxiety seems to become unbearable.
+At MEDvidi, consult with a best online doctor for anxiety if seems to become unbearable.

 What Are the Symptoms of Illness Anxiety Disorder?

 The illness anxiety disorder symptoms mostly revolve around the perception of having a serious medical condition in the complete absence or presence of only minor physical symptoms.
 These may be a minor bruise, mild pain, or a small rash.